 A registered teacher from Moreton Bay EEC will be responsible for the day's program.
-A minimum of one Moreton Bay EEC or Theatre-in-Education staff member will be provided for each class group.
+A minimum of one Moreton Bay EEC teacher will be provided for each class group.

-Schools are required to supply a minimum of one class teacher plus one adult supervisor per class group.
+Schools are required to supply a minimum of one class teacher plus four adult supervisors per class group.

-Experienced Theatre-in-Education staff will supervise students for designated segments of the day.
-Blue card requirements are met.
-Consideration has been given to the ratio of leaders/teachers per activity according to the physical structure of the site.
+Consideration has been given to the ratio of leaders/teachers per activity according to the physical structure of the sites and activities undertaken.